Downtown Orlando Outreach Center - SALT Outreach

 What in-kind items can I donate?

-Men's clothing: Jeans, underwear, shorts, t-shirts, sneakers, work boots, sweaters and jackets
+Men's clothing: pants, underwear (new), shorts, t-shirts, sneakers, work boots, sweaters and jackets.

-For weather relief: Ponchos, raincoats, umbrellas, tarps, bandanas, sun hats, and ball caps.
+For weather relief: Ponchos, raincoats, umbrellas, bandanas, sun hats, and ball caps.

 For storage: Backpacks, small luggage, wagons, small carts, and reusable bags.

-For hygiene: Nail clippers, q-tips, lotion for sensitive skin, after sun care, bug repellant, wet wipes, shower wipes, and deodorant.
+For hygiene: Nail clippers, q-tips, lotion for sensitive skin, after sun care, bug repellant, wet wipes, and deodorant.

 For hydration: Reusable or insulated water bottles and cooling towels.